DariusBxsci/ConvolutionalNeuralNet_V1/README.txt

 	- Allow for higher-dimensional convolutions
 	- Load data in binary format, instead of through many images
 	- Integrate OpenCL to allow for training on the GPU rather than just the CPU

-Please note that there was a bit of a time constraint on this project, so it is very rough around the edges.